homan-uppu/writing/2-Essays/Fear equality.md

 ...

 But, asymmetry isn't rising linearly.
-Leverage is accelerating exponentially, and therefore so is asymmetry.
+Leverage is accelerating exponentially, and therefore so does the complexity of our activities, and therefore so does asymmetry.

 Global GDP is a rough, but directionally correct, approximation of the leverage in the world.
 The more leverage that exists in the world means that we are able to turn more ideas into reality, creating and selling more things of higher value.

 It's only a rough approximation because it only represents the transactions between us that involve a monetary exchange.
-There are many transactions that increase due to leverage that aren't directly captured by an exchange of money such as liking social media posts.
+There are many transactions that increase due to leverage that aren't directly captured by an exchange of money, such as liking posts on social media.

-GDP is also a lagging indicator of leverage because it takes time to turn leverage into transactions because even though the time it takes to turn an idea to reality decreases, it's still not 0.
-And only executed ideas have an opportunity to impact GDP.
+GDP is also a lagging indicator of leverage because it takes time to turn leverage into transactions because even though the time it takes to turn an idea to reality decreases, it's still not instantaneous.
+And often only implemented ideas have an opportunity to impact GDP.

 We can see how leverage is accelerating exponentially by observing how our global GDP is rising exponentially: https://ourworldindata.org/grapher/global-gdp-over-the-long-run.